-The White House won’t deny the facts of latest Russia scandal but say it's false anyway
+The White House won’t deny the facts of latest Russia scandal but says it's false anyway

 Later Tuesday, McMaster appeared before the press yet again in an attempt to clear up the situation.
 Asked about his Monday claim that the Post story was "false," McMaster said, "I stand by my statement that I made yesterday."
 But he then went on to suggest that he wasn't actually claiming the facts in the story were wrong.
 Rather, he said it was the "premise" of the article that was false.
 According to McMaster, "What I'm saying is really the premise of that article is false—that in any way the president had a conversation that was inappropriate or that resulted in any kind of lapse in national security."

-In other words, McMaster wasn't disputing any of the details in the Post's report; he was simply saying that the president's actions were somehow appropriate.
+In other words, McMaster wasn't disputing any of the details in the Post's report; he was simply saying the president's actions were somehow appropriate.
 McMaster refused to say whether or not the information the president shared with Lavrov and Kislyak was classified.
 But he repeated several times that Trump's decision to share the material was "wholly appropriate."

 And why does McMaster think Trump's statements to the Russians were appropriate?
 Because, McMaster seemed to imply, the president can decide to share whatever he wants.
 "As you know," he said, "it is wholly appropriate for the president to share whatever information he thinks is necessary to advance the security of the American people.
 That's what he did…He made the decision in the context of the conversation, which was wholly appropriate."